phrsampaio/deft-funnel/README.txt

 %   This software is released under the MIT license.
 %   See 'DEFT-FUNNEL License.txt' for more info.
 %
-%   Contributors: Philippe L. Toint, Serge Gratton and Anke Troeltzsch.
+%   Contributors: Philippe L. Toint (UNamur), Serge Gratton (CERFACS) and
+%   Anke Troeltzsch (German Aerospace Center, DLR).
 %
 %   *************************************************************************
 %